-“I started volunteering with LMLKC in February 2016 after moving to the Kansas City area.
+“I started volunteering with KCCI in February 2016 after moving to the Kansas City area.
 Through previous work and volunteer activities, I have had experience working with nonprofits and grant writing.
-I am glad to be given the opportunity to utilize these skills with LMLKC for the benefit of Kansas City’s LGBT community.
+I am glad to be given the opportunity to utilize these skills with KCCI for the benefit of Kansas City’s LGBT community.

 I enjoy supporting local KC businesses including our soccer team, Sporting KC.
 I am on the board of a literacy organization, Pages and Chapter, and also volunteer for the Kansas City CARE Clinic and the World War 1 Museum and Memorial.
 I am also involved with my local church, Church of the Resurrection.

 I currently reside in the Union Hill neighborhood of Kansas City, Missouri.”

 “I came out in high school and had the more accepting home life.
 I found the Kansas City Center for Inclusion while my wife and I were looking for somewhere to donate that really told our story.
 I feel like KCCI does that in more than one way.
 My background includes having retail experience and currently working in corporate America.
 In our spare time, my wife and I are currently building their own company so we can have both time and money to give back to the community.